intel/visual-quality-inspection/README.md

    python csv_generator_mvtec.py --path /path/to/mvtec/
    ```

-### 5. Setup the SimSiam feature extractor
+### 5. Setup the feature extractor

+   We have three feature extractor options.

+   First - SimSiam - A self-supervised method that takes ResNet50 model as backbone and fine-tune the model on custom dataset to get better feature embedding

-   Download the Sim-Siam weights based on ResNet50 model
+   Download the Sim-Siam weights based on ResNet50 model and place under simsiam directory
    ```
    https://dl.fbaipublicfiles.com/simsiam/models/100ep-256bs/pretrain/checkpoint_0099.pth.tar
    mv checkpoint_0099.pth.tar simsiam
    ```

+   Second - Cut-paste - A self-supervised method that takes ResNet50/ ResNet18 model as backbone and fine-tune the model on custom dataset to get better feature embedding

+   Third - No fine-tuning and just use pretrained ResNet50/ResNet18 model for feature extraction

 ### 6. Running the workload